ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 There are times when a system must send a password to a user.
 An example is when granting access to a service for the first time.
 To send a password to a user, the mechanism used must be secure.
 The protection should match the sensitivity of the information protected by password.

 If the password is for the first time use of a service, create a single-use password for the user.
 Use an out-of-band channel to send the password to the user.
 For example, send the password to the user's line manager who will give it to the user.

+<a id="password-managers"></a>

+## Password managers

+These are tools that help you create, use, and manage your passwords.
+A useful overview is available [here][ncscpwm].

+As passwords become more complex, and you need to look after more of them, it becomes increasingly necessary to use a password manager.
+For example, development teams in MOJ Digital &amp; Technology use `RatticDB`.
+Other popular password managers include [`LastPass`](https://lastpass.com/) and [`1Password`](https://1password.com/).

+You still need to remember one password.
+This is the password that gets you into the manager application.
+Once you have access, the application works like a simple database, storing all the passwords associated with your various accounts and services.
+Some managers have extra features, such as password generators.
+Some managers can even automatically fill-in username and password fields for you when during log in.

+The password manager database is often stored in the cloud so that you can use it anywhere.
+The database is encrypted, so only you can open it.
+That's why your single password key is so important.
+Without it, you can never get access to the password database again.

+Using a password manager for your MOJ account and service details is recommended.
+Ask your Line Manager for permission to install one of the applications listed in this doc

+Extra guidance for system administrators or developers is available [here][ncschelpingendusers].

 <a id="basic-passwords"></a>